-The European Summer Language Program is ideal to provide you with an inside look into the world of France, Spain or Germany.
+The European Summer Language Camp is ideal to provide you with an inside look into the world of France, Spain or Germany.
 You’ll return with a world of new knowledge and experience.

 Located on the Cote d´Azur close to Nice, Cannes, and Italy, Antibes was a Greek fortified town named Antipolis that later became a Roman town.
 Today it's an attractive and active town, popular with French and international visitors.
 The natural beauty remains in the "old town" with the ramparts along the sea and the long arched wall along the port.
 There are plenty of little streets for exploring, colorful bistros and cafes of all types, and lots of shops, not to mention the Provencal market and the medieval castle.

 The summer language program allows students to live with local families and learn about French culture firsthand.
 You'll attend morning language classes five days a week, with native French instructors teaching all levels of classes.
 Your host family will live in Antibes/Juan les Pins which together form a single commune.